-A white female living in Portland, Oregon by way of NYC (mostly) and a bunch of other places.
+I’m a white female living in Portland, Oregon by way of NYC (mostly) and a bunch of other places.
 My first book, Can You Learn to Be Lucky?
 Why Some People Seem to Win More Often Than Others, was a Fast Company best book of 2018.

-I wrote my second book, Making Numbers Count: The Art and Science of Communicating Numbers, with Chip Heath.
+I wrote my second one, Making Numbers Count: The Art and Science of Communicating Numbers, with Chip Heath.
 (Heath is the New York Times bestselling author of Switch and Made to Stick; I am an elder millennial with student loan debt.)

 We’d all read Brad Pitt’s advice on dating (clearly he must know what he’s talking about—look at his success!)